How to Train Your Puppy in 7 Days or Less

 To teach your pup to stay, stand facing them and say “stay.”
 Then take one step backward while holding out your hand.
 If they move forward, gently guide them back into position without touching them.
 Reward them with a treat if they manage to stay put.

-Finally, to teach your pup to come, play hide and seek with them.
+All in all, to teach your pup to come, play hide and seek with them.
 Hide behind an object and call their name.
 When they find you, reward them with a treat.
 Gradually increase the distance between you and your pup until they can reliably come when called even from afar.

 Housebreaking 101: Potty Training Your Puppy